Gabao-Farias/Landing-Pages/README.md

     </a>
 </p>

-<h3 align="center">The ideia of this repo is to study front-end by building multiple ideas of landing pages with different purposes and using React.
+<h3 align="center">The ideia of this repo is to study front-end by building multiple ideas of landing pages with different themes and using React.
 Later, each one of them can be raised into a fullstack project.
 </h3>